 The beginning of the organised higher female education and subsequent female-led struggle for emancipation in Serbia can be traced to 1863, when liberal Price Mihailo, against the wishes of the State Council, decided to found the Higher School for Women.
 Initially, it was housed in a private house in the vicinity of Zeleni Venac, however due to its popularity (there were 90 girls who signed up) in 1865 it was moved to a purpose-built building in the clothiers quarter of the city (Abadžijska čaršija), ironically, next door to the State Council building and its reportedly beautiful garden.

 The task of caring about the minds of the ladies above the age of 11 was the responsibility of Katarina Đorđević, a 19 year-old teacher from Novi Sad who was educated in Odessa.
 In 1865, Katarina married Milan Milovuk, a fellow educator who was the principal of Belgrade Realka, as well as the founder and choir-master of the Belgrade Singing Society.

-Milovukica, as Katarina was known according to the tradition of the time after her husband’s last name, was a forced to be reckoned with in Belgrade’s society.
+Milovukica, as Katarina was better known, was a forced to be reckoned with in Belgrade’s society.
 She did not only educate almost all of Belgrade’s ladies of high standing, but also organised them into Belgrade Women’s Society in 1875.